-That said, I have had new employees fresh out of college, ask for $5,000 more than what they were offered.
-If it was within the salary range for the job (think about how you pay your current employees in similar roles) and the candidate is preferred, consider negotiating.
+That said, some new employees fresh out of college, ask for $5,000 more than what they were offered.
+If it was within the salary range for the job (think about how you pay your current employees in similar roles) and the candidate is preferred, consider negotiating with the potential new employee.

-The two most common requests I’ve encountered are for a higher starting salary and more paid time off.
+The two most common requests you'll encounter are for a higher starting salary and more paid time off.
 Flexibility is required.
 You won’t have a happy new employee if they left a job where they had three weeks paid vacation for a job that offered just one week.

 Determine if you can, accommodate other requests by your prospect.
 The most commonly encountered accommodation has been a vacation scheduled within the first few months of starting.
 You'll also encounter several postponed starting dates to accommodate scheduled surgery or another prescheduled event.

 Welcome Your New Employee

 How you welcome your new employee lays the groundwork for whether you will retain the employee in the future.
 Stay in touch with your new employee from the time the job offer is accepted until the employee start date.
 Continue to build the relationship.

 Assign a mentor, let coworkers know the employee is starting with a welcome letter, plan the new employee’s onboarding process and make sure the employee will feel warmly welcomed during the first days of work.
 If you do this effectively, you will have an eager employee who is ready to set the world on fire.

 Are you interested in a more detailed hiring checklist?
 Take a look at "A Checklist for Success in Hiring Employees."